panyan7/algorithm/README.md

 # Algorithms
 A collection of useful algorithms for competitive programming (ACM-ICPC and Codeforces).
 All algorithms are implemented in C++.

-Many of them are adapted from [CP Algorithms](https://cp-algorithms.com/index.html).
-Thanks for creators of this website.
+Many of them are adapted from [CP Algorithms](https://cp-algorithms.com/index.html) and various [Codeforces](https://codeforces.com/) posts.

+This repository is mainly for personal use.
+The codes might not be useful to others, but I'll make it public in case anyone needs it.
 I added my own template and predefined a command to copy the file in my shell, so I can straightly work on these templates during a contest.

 ## Full List of Algorithms